Malena-duck/ada-template-website/README.md

 To see how strongly correlated production features are with success we will be using the Pearson correlation coefficient, which measures the linear correlation between two datasets.
 For this part we will also be looking at the correlation with IMDb ratings.
 We have all heard of the public indignations when movies were praised for the excellence while wildly underperforming in the box office.
 So let's have a look whether these features correlate.

-The following table shows the features that have a correlatio with Box Office success and/or IMDb rating
+The following table shows the features that have a correlation with Box Office success and/or IMDb rating

 | Feature      | IMDb correlation coefficient| Box Office correlation coefficient   |